eclipse-kura/kura/README.md

 The simplest way to start developing on Eclipse Kura is to use an Eclipse Installer based setup.
 To correctly setup the environment, proceed as follows:
 - Start the Eclipse Installer
-- Switch to advanced mode
 - Select "Eclipse for Committers" and configure the "Product Version", then select a JRE 1.8+ and press the Next button
 - Select the Eclipse Kura installer from the list.
 If this is not available, add a new installer from https://raw.githubusercontent.com/eclipse/kura/develop/kura/setups/kura.setup, then check and press the Next button
 - Select the "Developer Type":
   - "User": if you want to develop applications or bundles running on Kura, select this option.
 It will install only the APIs and the examples.
   - "Developer" : if you are a framework developer, select this option.
 It will download and configure the Eclipse Kura framework.
-- Update Eclipse Kura Git repository username and customize further settings if you like (e.g. Root install folder, Installation folder name)
+- Update Eclipse Kura Git repository username and customize further settings if you like (e.g. Root install folder, Installation folder name).
+To show these options, make sure that the "Show all variables" checkbox is enabled
 - Leave all Bootstrap Tasks selected and press the Finish button
 - Accept all the licenses and wait for the installation to finish